 What is a data flow diagram (DFD)?

-There are two types of DFDs -- logical and physical.
+There are two types of DFDs — logical and physical.
 Logical diagrams display the theoretical process of moving information through a system, like where the data comes from, where it goes, how it changes, and where it ends up.

 Data Flow Diagram Symbols

 They’re either the sources or destinations of information, so they’re usually placed on the diagram’s edges.

-Process is a procedure that manipulates the data and its flow by taking incoming data, changing it, and producing an output with it.
+Process is a procedure that manipulates the data and its flow by taking incoming data, changing it, and producing an output.
 A process can do this by performing computations and using logic to sort the data or change its flow of direction.

 3. Data Store

 Data stores hold information for later use, like a file of documents that’s waiting to be processed.
-Data inputs flow through a process and then through a data store while data outputs flow out of a data store and then through a process.
+Data inputs flow through a process and then through a data store, while data outputs flow out of a data store and then through a process.

-4. Data flow
+4. Data Flow

 Data flow is the path the system’s information takes from external entities through processes and data stores.
 With arrows and succinct labels, the DFD can show you the direction of the data flow.